- Featured Properties

 Make sure to consider moving costs, property taxes, HOA fees, cost of living in the new location, a possible insurance rate increase, association fees for condos, potential storage costs, and potential furniture and appliance purchases.
 It's easy to forget about things like this when you have exciting things like homes to consider.

-Try to imagine a day-in-the-life type of scenario for the new home to consider what it will really cost to live there, including commuting expenses, utility bills, where you'll buy groceries, etc. And always remember you can ask a real estate agent, like Missy Banks, for advice.
+Try to imagine a day-in-the-life type of scenario for the new home to consider what it will really cost to live there, including commuting expenses, utility bills, where you'll buy groceries, etc. And always remember you can ask a real estate agent, like Missy Banks with Allen Tate Real Estate, for advice.
+Contact Missy to get started 704-968-0547.

 start a conversationcontact Missy